Locations:

 What are granulocytes?

 Granulocytes are the most common type of white blood cell.
 They contain enzyme granules, which form in the cytoplasm (a thick, semi-fluid solution that fills each cell).
-When infection or inflammation enters the body, granulocytes rush to the area, releasing their granules to fight infection.
-Granulocytes are sometimes called granular leukocytes, polymorphonuclear leukocytes or PMN.
+When inflammation enters your body, granulocytes rush to the area and release their granules to fight infection.

 Advertisement